lightninglabs/taproot-assets/README.md

 ## Join us on Slack

-Join us in the [Lightning Labs Slack](https://lightning.engineering/slack.html) and join the `#taro` channel to ask questions and interact with the community.
+Join us in the [Lightning Labs Slack](https://lightning.engineering/slack.html) and join the `#taproot-assets` channel to ask questions and interact with the community.